dmohana1504/ETL-off-a-SQS-Queue/README.md

 4. **Running the Code**: Running into issues with the provided scripts?
 No worries!
 You can always run `Main.py` inside the `Fetch-Rewards-Take-Home\Main` directory using your favorite editor or terminal.

+## Decision Points & Strategies

+- **Reading from Queue**: Messages are fetched from the SQS Queue using `awslocal` commands.
+- **Data Structures**: Lists and dictionaries in Python serve as our primary data structures, ensuring optimal performance and clarity.
+- **Masking PII Data**: SHA-256 hashing aids in masking while retaining the capability to identify duplicate values.
+- **Database Connection**: We use the psycopg2 Python library to establish a connection and write to Postgres.
+- **Runtime Environment**: The entire application is containerized using Docker, making it platform-independent.

 ## Assumptions

-- We're leaning on the expectation that the Localstack image is stocked up with SQS messages.
+- The Localstack image is pre-loaded with SQS messages.
-- Similarly, the Postgres image is believed to have all the initial configurations.
+- The Postgres image has all initial configurations set.
+- The reader has a foundational understanding of Docker, PSQL, and AWS operations.

 ## Masking Mechanism

-Wondering how we're ensuring user privacy?
-We're relying on SHA-256 hashing to elegantly mask the PII (Personal Identifiable Information).
-This ensures the original essence is scrambled beyond recognition, making it secure yet usable for analysis.
+We prioritize user privacy by using SHA-256 hashing, which masks PII (Personal Identifiable Information) yet allows for data analysis by identifying duplicates.

 ## Deployment Strategy